 It’s astonishing how much one activist, working only part-time, can accomplish using the techniques we’ve just reviewed.
 In 2013, Hillary Rettig started Vegan Kalamazoo.
 Here’s what she has accomplished in her group’s first five years:

-• Grew the group’s followers from zero to 5,000 (in a city that previously lacked any sort of vegan community).
+- Grew the group’s followers from zero to 5,000 (in a city that previously lacked any sort of vegan community).

-• Greatly expanded the range of vegan options available in Kalamazoo and surrounding towns.
+- Greatly expanded the range of vegan options available in Kalamazoo and surrounding towns.

-• Spawned one other vegan group and contributed to the growth of several other local ones.
+- Spawned one other vegan group and contributed to the growth of several other local ones.

-• Non-vegans frequently attend Vegan Kalamazoo events.
+- Non-vegans frequently attend Vegan Kalamazoo events.

-• Built a thriving Facebook group that has a well-established culture of kind and respectful behavior.
+- Built a thriving Facebook group that has a well-established culture of kind and respectful behavior.

 Asking Is Everything

 When it comes to activism, educating and informing people isn’t enough.
-You can share mountains of compelling information, but no animals will be saved unless you also inspire tangible changes in behavior.
+Your effectiveness hinges on your ability to make a variety of clear and inspiring asks.
+You can share mountains of compelling information, but no animals will be saved unless you inspire tangible changes in behavior.
 So the core element of many forms of vegan activism involves asking for things that are important but not overwhelmingly difficult.
-Your success as an activist hinges primarily on the number, variety, and quality of the requests you make.
+You should therefore pay attention to the number and variety of the requests you make.
 These asks can take every possible form, including:

-• suggesting a friend try Meatless Mondays or a dairy-free lifestyle
+- Suggesting a friend try Meatless Mondays or a dairy-free lifestyle

-• requesting your local pizzeria offer vegan cheese
+- Requesting your local pizzeria offer vegan cheese

-• asking your college or workplace cafeteria to offer more vegan meals
+- Asking your college or workplace cafeteria to offer more vegan meals

 One-On-One Activism